AlexandreFenyo/net-monitor/README.md

 Refer to your servlet container documentation (tomcat is a good choice) to find [how to publish the net-monitor war file](https://tomcat.apache.org/tomcat-8.0-doc/deployer-howto.html).

+## Add SSL/https support

+The easiest way to publi

 # Client installation

 ## Install from the JEE server